-Dr Alexander Wakelam
+Dr Alexander Wakelam (FRHistS)

 My first book Credit and Debt in Eighteenth-Century England – An Economic History of Debtors’ Prisons was published in July 2020 and I continue to work on insolvency in eighteenth- and nineteenth-century Britain as well as the role of guilds and the experience of the Industrial Revolution for commercial women.